sauce-archives/help/docs/getting-started/recorder.md

 When recording is enabled the actions you perform on the device are recorded.
 This means, the respective steps are added to the script on the right side of the screen.

-If you are using our sample app, click on the 'Continue' button and notice step that gets added to the script as a new line.
+If you are using our sample app, click on the 'Continue' button and notice the step that gets added to the script as a new line.

 <h3>Step 3: Adjust Locator</h3>